Kate Scott (American sportscaster): Career

-In October 2020, she joined KGMZ-FM (95.7 "The Game") as a co-host of their morning show.
+In October 2020, Scott joined KGMZ-FM (95.7 "The Game") as a co-host of their new morning show.
 She continued to work with the Pac-12 Network.

-On March 29, 2021, she became the first woman to call a Golden State Warriors game (and the first to do play-by-play of any NBA game on the radio) as she and sportscasters Mary Murphy, Kerith Burke, and Chiney Ogwumike covered the Warriors game against the Chicago Bulls.
-For the 2020 Summer Olympics, Scott provided play-by-play for the majority of the men's and women's basketball games on NBC.
-In August 2021, she left 95.7 "The Game" and joined radio host Mike Golic to call 13 national games of the week for Learfield and their newly launched brand College Football Saturday Night.
+In March 2021, Scott became the first woman to call a Golden State Warriors game (and the first to do play-by-play of an NBA game on the radio) as she and sportscasters Mary Murphy, Kerith Burke, and Chiney Ogwumike covered the Warriors game against the Chicago Bulls.

+In June 2021, she became the first woman to call men’s Copa América and Gold Cup soccer matches for Fox Sports.
+The following month Scott provided play-by-play for the majority of the men's and women's basketball games at the 2020 Summer Olympics (held in July 2021) on NBC and its family of networks.

+In August 2021, Scott left 95.7 "The Game" and joined analyst Mike Golic as the play-by-play voice for Learfield's newly launched brand "College Football Saturday Night."
+The duo visited Alabama, Georgia, Oklahoma State, Colorado, South Carolina, Texas A&M and many more storied college football programs during their 13-week cross-country adventure to bring listeners a national game of the week.

 On September 23, 2021, it was announced that Scott would become the television play-by-play announcer for the Philadelphia 76ers, replacing the retiring Marc Zumoff.
 She became the second woman to do a full-time play-by-play role for a major men's professional sports team, after Lisa Byington for the Milwaukee Bucks.

 Personal life

 While she was an intern with KLLC, Scott met and later married her wife Nicole in San Francisco.
 They have a pit bull named Piper, who is a rescue.

 Although she is not religious, Scott says that she was raised in the Jewish faith and culture by her mother.
 Scott is a member of the Jewish Sports Hall of Fame of Northern California.
-Her father is Methodist.